chadmcrowell/killercoda-scenarios/ckad/dockerfile/step2.md

-Startup a local container registry, and push our image to that registry, so Kubernetes can pull from that local registry.
+Push our image to that registry, so Kubernetes can pull from that local registry.

-Let’s install the local registry with the command `docker run --name local-registry -d -p 5000:5000 registry`{{copy}}

 Now, let’s give the “busy box-sleep” a new tag with the command `docker tag busybox-sleep localhost:5000/busybox-sleep`{{copy}}.